R Lang & Associates

 3) The remaining force of Earth’s gravity, FG, can be shown as a vector, broken into two orthogonal components, FGy which is directly counter to the spacecraft’s Thrust, and the other component FGx which is acting lateral on the spacecraft.

-After the spacecraft applies thrust, it moves in a straight line.
+While orbiting, the spacecraft applies thrust and now moves in a straight line.
 The curved orbital path is “broken” and the centripetal and centrifugal forces automatically goto zero.
-The remaining force acting on the spacecraft is what is left of Earth’s gravity force at high orbit.
+The remaining force acting on the spacecraft is what is left of Earth’s gravity force.
 This remaining gravity force FG can be broken into its components, FGx and FGy (inset on right).

 5) The small lateral component of Earth’s gravity FGx will tend to draw the spacecraft in a lateral direction, and this small amount of lateral force can either be compensated or utilized by the spacecraft by choosing which location in the Earth-orbit to start the burn.
 From the diagram below and left, if you want to approach the Moon from the right side (orbit the Moon counterclockwise) you will begin the burn at the “X” so that the small lateral force places you on the preferred path, or lunar trajectory.
 This method compensates for the small lateral gravity force.
 If you want to utilize the small lateral gravity force instead, and approach the Moon on the left side, then the burn can begin at the “X” (diagram below and right).